Tehama, California: History

 Tehama's population peaked in the 1890s, at about 2000 residents, including a sizable Chinese quarter.
 The city was incorporated in 1906 when plans were being made for an electric railway through the Sacramento Valley, however the railway was never built.
 A disastrous fire in 1908 combined with the decline of the riverboat traffic, caused the city to gradually lose prominence and population.
-The last businesses, a mini-mart and a bar, closed in the 1990s.
-However, the bar was re-opened as the Tehama Pub and Grill in August 2010; the new owners Ron and Susie Sullivan, from Oroville, California remodeled the building.
-The Pub serves burgers, bratwurst and beer, and wine.
-The mini-mart was re-opened by an Asian Indian family who renovate old stores.
-There was a gift shop that opened in 2008 and closed in 2009.
-The Barbecue To Go food stop, mini-mart and bar remain open.
-There are many in-home businesses owned by the residents.
-The town's riverside homes are some of the most desirable properties in the county.

 Tehama is generally the first area in the county to flood during the rainy season, although flooding is now controlled by releases from Shasta Dam.
 This gives Tehama a distinctive appearance, since by city ordinance, houses must be raised above flood level, so most homes have high foundations and tall stairways to the front door.

 Tehama is home to two parks: Habert Park on C Street, and Belbeck Park, which contains an old brick schoolhouse, now used for the Head Start program.
 The Tehama County Museum, housed in what was once the Masonic Hall, is located at the corner of C and Third Street.